Notice Period Netherlands for Employers

-In general, the statutory notice periods are applicable for termination of both permanent employment contracts and fixed term employment contracts.
+In general, the statutory notice periods Netherlands are applicable for termination of both permanent employment contracts and fixed term employment contracts.
 However, it is possible, a notice period other than the statutory notice period is applicable, because of other agreements in the individual employment agreement.

 Important!
 Unless agreed otherwise, the notice period starts running at the beginning of the month following the month in which notice is given.